timelyportfolio/rCharts_512paths/index.md

 <br/>
 <br/>
 ### Steps to Accomplish
-1. In your pathtoRexecutable/libraries/rCharts/libraries/, **create a new directory x512paths**.
+1.  **Create a new directory x512paths** anywhere you like.
 We choose x512paths, since shiny does not like paths that start with a number.
 Within this new x512paths, set up two subdirectories: **external** and **layouts**.
 2.  **Save** [iframe.html](http://www.nytimes.com/newsgraphics/2012/10/12/electoral-calculator/7feadbc7606af9ce0e5d242e1ba75fd53717da7d/iframe.html) from the NYT **into the new x512paths/layouts directory from step 1**.
 This isolates the visualization, so we can use it for our template.
 3.  **Rename iframe.html to chart.html**.
 3.  **Open chart.html** from step 2 in a text editor.